k-gun/errorise/README.md

 ### Manually Handling the Last Errors

-You can use `LastErrorException` to throw errors after checking call results.
+You can use `LastErrorException` to throw errors after checking your call results.

 ```php
 use KGun\Errorise;